dbaron/css-line-spacing/explainer.md

   * An element with `establish` establishes a new line grid (a set of baselines repeating at the `line-height` interval) based on its `line-height` and font properties.
   * A line or block <var>P</var> participates in a line grid if its closest ancestor-or-self <var>A</var> that has a value other than `auto` has the value `establish`, and <var>P</var> participates in the grid established by <var>A</var>.
   * Line height computations for a line that participates in a line grid consider the `line-height` property only on blocks.
+    * TODO: Do we want a fourth value that switches to the new line height algorithm without establishing a grid, or should that be a separate property?
 * [`align-self`](https://drafts.csswg.org/css-align-3/#align-self-property): `auto` | `normal` | `stretch` | &#x5b; `first` | `last` ]? `baseline` | &#x5b; `unsafe` | `safe` ]? &#x5b; `center` | `start` | `end` | `self-start` | `self-end` | `flex-start` | `flex-end` ]
-  * use existing property to align intrusions
+  * use existing property to align block-level intrusions
-  * behavior of `normal` is probably to have no snapping to the line grid (?)
+  * behavior of `normal` is probably to have no snapping to the line grid
+  * other values coerce to `start` / `center` / `end` and add extra space to align the block-level box to the grid

 ### Examples